Oldest Golf Courses

 - 1864 Westward Ho!

-This list is very different from the list of Oldest Golf Societies, basically because all clubs except those at St Andrews and Earlsferry, had to relocate late in 19th century to create an 18-hole golf course.
+This list is very different from the list of Oldest Golf Societies, basically because all golf clubs except those at St Andrews and Earlsferry, had to relocate late in 19th century to create an 18-hole golf course.
 In property, location is of paramount importance.
 As with other lists, this one reflects the records that we have, rather than the reality of what may or may not have happened.

-The right to play golf on the links is enshrined in the 16th century Burgh records of St Andrews (1552) and Elie (1589) and play is recorded at Musselburgh from 1672, but not with the precision needed to prove these activities were on today's course, though they almost certainly were.
+The right to play golf on the links is enshrined in the 16th century Burgh records of St Andrews (1552) and, reputedly, at Elie (1589) and play is recorded at Musselburgh from 1672, but not with the precision needed to prove these activities were on today's course, though they almost certainly were.
 Therefore the courses at St Andrews, Musselburgh and Elie go back much further than the index dates suggest, and they can rightly claim to be the oldest golf courses still played.
 However, the records do not document the precise location with any degree of certainty until the date shown.

 The first mention of links golf is on Barry Links near Carnoustie, but the exact location is not specified and may not be an area currently played.
 The first mention of a golf hole is ascribed to Aberdeen, in 1625, on the old Aberdeen Links, which is Queens Links and Broad Hill.
 However, this area is no longer played.
 Likewise at Perth, early golf on the North Inch was closer to the town and has since moved further north.

-Only the Royal & Ancient and Earlsferry clubs were able to develop and play continuously over their original golfing grounds.
+Only the Royal & Ancient and Musselburgh clubs were able to develop and play continuously over their original golfing grounds.
 All the other clubs of the 18th century and all the other 18 oldest golf clubs had to relocate, if only a mile or two, to establish the courses that they play today.
 In the case of Kingsbarns and Scotscraig, they have now returned to their original courses, having been unceremoniously turfed off the land by tenant farmers who ploughed the courses up, leading to the demise of both clubs for many years.
-In Montrose, they play near the original links but not exactly where the first links, called the Mid-Links, were located.
+In Montrose, they play near the original links but not exactly where the first links, called the Mid-Links, was located.

 The Golfers Yearbook of 1866 lists 38 clubs playing 23 courses.
 (The average bogey for the course records is 5.21 per hole.)
-Of these 5 clubs and 8 courses are no more, which is quite a modest attrition rate, but includes many of the oldest courses.
+Of these, five clubs and eight courses are no more, which is quite a modest attrition rate, but includes many of the oldest courses.
 Thereafter, the number of clubs and courses would rise rapidly.
 In 1888, the Golfing Annual lists 197 clubs playing about 126 courses, though some courses are not named.
 At least 15,000 golf club members can be identified, although some had multiple club memberships.
 By the end of the century this would be over 2,000 clubs, on over 1,000 courses.
 However, half of these courses would still be 9-hole courses.